SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Cochran, James

 Role described in Wentworth Narrative, p.
-236; Name of Cochran's father is found in Lorenzo Sabine, Biographical Sketches of Loyalists of the American Revolution, Little, Brown & Co., Boston (1864), Vol. 1 at 320.
-See also "Adventure of Captain James Cochran," Portsmouth Journal, November 8, 1845, p.2, col. 2.
+236; Name of Cochran's father is found in Lorenzo Sabine, Biographical Sketches of Loyalists of the American Revolution, Little, Brown & Co., Boston (1864), vol. 1, p.
+320

 Cochran, John (Capt.)